roshak1407/movie-recommendar-system/README.md

-# movie-recommendar-system
+# movie-recommender-system-tmdb-dataset
-An Ai recommendar system
+A content based movie recommender system using cosine similarity